Moutere Hauriri / Bounty Islands Marine Reserve

 Moutere Hauriri / Bounty Islands Marine Reserve is a marine reserve covering an area of 104626 ha around New Zealand's Bounty Islands.
 It was established in 2014 and is administered by the Department of Conservation.

 The island group of 20 igneous islets and rocks are scattered 700 km east-southeast of the South Island.

 Permits are required to land on the islands.
 This is only given to visits with a high justification, and must strictly adhere to a minimum impact code.
 There is no safe anchorage or landing place, boats can only safely navigate through the islands about one day in four, and strict quarantine measures are in place.

 While fishing and landing are not permitted, people can travel through the marine reserve on cruises.

 The rest of the territorial sea is a type 2 marine protected area, with a ban on bottom trawling, Danish seining and dredging.

 Geography

 The Moutere Hauriri / Bounty Islands Marine Reserve includes an area south, north and north-west of the island ground.

-The islands are made of bare, slipper granite from the Early Jurassic granitoids, with no natural vegetation or soil.
+The islands are made of bare granite from the Early Jurassic granitoids, with no natural vegetation or soil.
 The water around the islands is extremely clear, with visibility reaching up to 40 metres.